Wolox/tech-guides/testing/unit-testing-jest/docs/spy-external.md

 ````

 ## ActivatedRouter
-Many components has resolver files to get the data before to navigate to the view, and in the ```ngOnInit()``` is common to see somethig like this:
+Many components has resolver files to get the data before to navigate to the view, and in the ```ngOnInit()``` is common to see something like this:
 ``` this.data = this.route.snapshot.data.resolved; ``` son we need the mock the resolver data on this way:

 ````ts